radchenkoa5/Exposure-of-Nanobubble-Ozonation-on-Red-Drum/README.md

 # Thesis-Things
 Thesis Code

+Focusing on chlorophyll a concentration based on ozone exposure (treatment) and water quality variables.
+Decided not to focus on gill damage for this class.

 Data:
 -Contains a Fake dataset focusing on survial.
 -Fake dataset with gill damage scores and pre-ozonation water quality